Woman charged with DUI for crash that left 2 dead on I-95 in Philadelphia

-PHILADELPHIA (WPVI) -- A woman was charged on Monday night for a multi-vehicle crash on I-95 that left two people dead in Philadelphia back in March.
+PHILADELPHIA (WPVI) -- A woman was charged in connection with a multi-vehicle crash on I-95 that left two people dead in Philadelphia back in March.

 Video in the player above is from a previous Action News report.

-Dimple Patel was charged with DUI, tampering with evidence, reckless driving, homicide by vehicle, and other related charges.
+Dimple Patel was charged on August 28 with DUI, tampering with evidence, reckless driving, homicide by vehicle, and other related charges.

 The crash happened around 3:15 a.m. on March 3.